os-cloud/osic-ref-impl/bare_metal_provisioning.md

     ansible -i hosts all -m shell -a "apt-get update; apt-get install -y linux-generic-lts-xenial" --forks 25

-Reboot all servers to apply the new Linux kernel:
+### Reboot Nodes

+Finally, reboot all servers:

     ansible -i hosts all -m shell -a "reboot" --forks 25

-Once all servers reboot, you can proceed with the guide.
+Once all servers reboot, you can begin installing openstack-ansible or RPC-O.

 Create the osic-prep LXC Container
 ----------------------------------